Prostatitis Treatment in Tucson, AZ

 If the prostatitis is indeed caused by a bacterial infection then antibiotics should be able to effectively treat the condition in a short amount of time.
 Unfortunately, it is not always easy to find a direct cause associated with prostatitis.

 Individuals with prostatitis that is not caused by an infection are typically recommended to try a combination of medications and lifestyle changes.
 Most medications will aim to relax the muscles of the prostate, though antidepressants and anti-inflammatories are also frequently prescribed to help ease the patient’s discomfort.
-Avoidance of spicy foods, caffeine, and alcohol have also proven to be effective in reducing pain caused by chronic nonbacterial prostatitis.
+Avoidance of spicy foods, caffeine, and alcohol has also proven to be effective in reducing pain caused by chronic nonbacterial prostatitis.

 Schedule a Prostatitis Treatment Consultation in Tucson, AZ